 By Korey Oliveira

-Judith Ripley is an English teacher that has taught here at GNBVT since 1986.
+Judith Ripley is a retired English teacher that taught at GNBVT since 1986.
 She went to college and double majored in History/ELA and also mastered in counseling.
 Out of her 31-year career at GNBVT she only taught English during the past 10 years.
 Not only did Ms. Ripley work as both an English and History teacher, but also worked in the labor department as a bricklayer and was one of the only bricklayers of her time here New Bedford.
 Ms. Ripley has a farm that she takes care of with over 40 chickens and likes to create her own vegan recipes.
 One of her chickens was hatched at Greater New Bedford Voc-Tech in Early Childhood Education.
 She took him in and named him Randy.

 Ms.Ripley loves working with her students, mostly in a small group or individually.
 She loves the twinkle in their eyes when they love the literature that they are reading.
 She believes that she learns just as much from her students as they do from her.
 Ms. Ripley’s legacy will live on through her students she has taught over her 31-year career.
 Ms. Ripley believes that in order for a teacher to show qualities of an excellent teacher you have to realize that teaching is not a job — it’s a service to the students and community.
 It is all about the next generation.